digiscot/digiscot-website/pages/onedigital.md

 ---
-layout: page
+layout: page-onedigital
-title: One digital
+title: One Digital
 excerpt: Building digital skills in the charity and voluntary sector.
 permalink: /onedigital/
 ---